xandemon/aus-address-locator/README.md

 ## ✨ Future Improvements

+- Show map next to the search results after selection in **Source** tab similar to that in **Verifier** tab
 - Skeleton loading and fluent animations
 - Testing with Jest or other testing libraries
-- More UX improvements and refactoring
+- More UX and responsive design improvements and refactoring